Azure/azure-uamqp-python/README.rst

 1. Open pyproject.toml and make the following changes
  a.
 Under [tool.cibuildwheel]
   i.
 Change skip = ["*-musllinux*", "pp*"] to skip = ["manylinux*","pp*"] ii.
 If you want to build for a specific python version for ex. py39, add this line right after the line above build = "cp39-musllinux_x86_64".
-If left blank cibuildwheel will generate wheels for all supported python versions.
+By default wheels for all supported python versions will be built.
 For more information check the `options <https://cibuildwheel.readthedocs.io/en/stable/options/#build-skip>`__

 2. install cibuildwheel and get it to generate a wheel in the wheelhouse folder.